dalexeev/gdscript-preprocessor/README.md

 An export plugin for stripping comments and "conditional compilation" of GDScript.

-Version: **1.0-dev**.
 Compatible with Godot **4.2.x**.
-Status: should be ready for production use.
+Ready for production use.
 Please report if you find any bugs.

 ## How to use